Where to Eat in Barcelona in 2026

 A few new ones to keep an eye on: Records, and Melòs.

-It’s comfort food that’s elevated yet never loses its identity.
+It’s all about comfort food that’s elevated, yet never loses its identity.

 Gaia’s Garden, Barcelona.
 Photo © Barcelona Food Experience.